• Skip to primary navigation

 overhead of roasted pears on a plate with melty ice cream, pomegranates, and sauce

 You know that classic Eddie Izzard sketch about pears ripening?
-Well these baked pears are a good solution to that problem.
+Well these baked pears are a good solution to that problem (and so are poached pears!).
 Roasting pears in the oven brings out their beguiling flavor, softening their flesh to buttery perfection.
 When filled with salty-sweet brown sugar walnut crumble, they make a pretty presentation that's fun to eat too.

 eight roasted pear halves in an oval dish topped with sauce and ice cream